Watson-Creative/watson-webflow/README.md

 ## Text Animations

 The `text-animations.js` file provides several animation classes that can be applied to text elements in Webflow.
 These animations automatically wrap words and letters in spans and animate them using anime.js.
+All animations are viewport-triggered, meaning they only play when the element becomes visible during scrolling.

+### Key Features

+- **Viewport-Based Triggering**: All animations automatically trigger when elements enter the viewport (10% visibility threshold)
+- **One-Time Animation**: Each element animates only once when it first becomes visible
+- **Performance Optimized**: Uses Intersection Observer for efficient scroll detection
+- **Manual Control**: Animations can also be triggered programmatically via JavaScript

 ### Available Animation Classes